calebtr/drupal7-cff/README.txt

   Browser on OS

-    Formats a useragent string as "[browser] on [platform]", linked to a JavaScript alert of the full useragent string.
+  Using the Browscap module, formats a useragent string as "[browser] on [platform]", linked to a JavaScript alert of the full useragent string.

 INSTALLATION

 Install this module like you would any other, or just copy the bits of code you need.

+If you want to use the 'Browser and OS' field formatter, you should install the Browscap module.